 I hope to continue following that principle in the classroom, and I love working at George Fox because of that.
 I get the opportunity to share my faith every day, even if sometimes those demonstrations might seem quieter.

-Q: What has been one of your favorite courses to teach in the Adult Degree Program?
+Q: What has been one of your favorite courses to teach?

 Two of the writing courses go hand-in-hand, and they were a joy for me to build because I’ve been teaching writing for many years, and I got to take everything that I’ve been teaching and condense it into these two courses.